 Solar panels are a significant investment, so it's crucial to find a product that fits your needs.
 Look for panels from solar energy companies that have high efficiency rates and offer a comprehensive warranty on product and workmanship.
 High-efficiency panels let you produce the most power with limited space, and warranties reduce maintenance cost if you have problems with the solar energy system.
 With all factors being equal — location, available space (roof or another dedicated area), shading, climate and natural degradation of the panels— monocrystalline panels are typically a good choice for residential use.

-The best solar panel companies
+What are the best solar panel companies?